 - Bottom-rolling—the main track is located on the bottom threshold and the floor carries all its weight.
 This requires less support but more maintenance, and there is a higher chance of the doors getting jammed or blocked.

 You can find out more about bifold tracks by visiting our guide: Internal bifold door tracks: types, hardware and FAQ

 How to install internal bifold tracks

-Vufold’s internal bifold doors are fully machined, ready to assemble with the tracks pre-installed in the frame.
+Vufold’s internal bifold doors are fully machined and ready to assemble with the tracks pre-installed in the frame.
 All you need to do is assemble the door frame by following the detailed instructions provided.

 If you have purchased a bifold with a top-hung track system, a bottom threshold isn’t always necessary.
 In this section, we recommend when you should or shouldn’t use a bifold threshold.

 Thresholds not only help guide the bifold door, but they can be used to help separate the flooring between rooms.
-For example, if you have two different types of carpets or flooring (such as carpet/laminate).
+For example, if you have two different types of carpets or flooring (such as carpet and laminate).

 Thresholds can be installed flush.
 Flush thresholds are installed at the same level as the final floor level creating a seamless finish.
 There are two ways to achieve a flush threshold:

 - Sink the threshold into your existing flooring